-SOCI 5338 - Criminal Law
+SOCI 5338 Criminal Law

 Study of structure and rationale for criminal law; focus on criminal liability, criminal defenses, types of offenses, and contemporary issues, with attention to the Model Penal Code.

-Cross-Listed as: CRIM 4334 Criminal Law, SOCI 4334 Criminal Law, and CRIM 5338 Criminal Law.
+(Cross-listed with CRIM 4334, SOCI 4334, and CRIM 5338.)

-SOCI 5339 - Leadership in Organizations
+SOCI 5339 Leadership in Organizations

 Overview of the topic of leadership in organizations from multiple perspectives including psychology, sociology, and management.

-Cross-Listed as: PSYC 5333 Leadership in Organizations.
+(Cross-listed with PSYC 5333.)

-SOCI 5430 - Organizational Development
+SOCI 5430 Organizational Development

 Overview of the current theories and methods of organizational development and the role of the behavioral sciences in the process.
+(Cross-listed with PSYC 5334.)